 A healthy diet that improves cardiovascular health consists of whole foods like dark, leafy greens, fruits, legumes and whole grains, and omega-3 rich proteins such as salmon, grass-fed beef, and nuts.
 By eating a healthy diet rich in whole foods, you can help lower both cholesterol levels and blood pressure.
 This will not only lead to a happier, healthier you but can help to reduce the chances of suffering from a stroke.

-● Don’t be ‘blue’ with these berries.
-One cup of blueberries will count as two servings towards your daily healthy fruit intake goal.
+If you are aiming for seven to ten servings of healthy fruits and vegetables a day to help reduce your risk of stroke, consider adding blueberries into your diet.
+One cup of blueberries will count as two servings towards your daily goal.
 Not only are they delicious, but they are also full of antioxidants that will help widen the blood vessels and reduce inflammation.

 Foods to Avoid